nsobczak/Lyssa-s-Odyssey/README.md

 Fylgja speaks to Lyssa to explain all that (= Lyssa speaks to herself) 1- explain howTo move Lyssa
-2- show an ennemy
+2- show an ennemy (make player avoid foes)
-3- tell to get hit by projectile and explain that life decrease 4- introduce Fylgja, che comes out from her head, show how to move her and tell to use her to protect lyssa's from projectile 5- explain that projectiles are reflected and that lyssa can use that to kill foes
+3- tell to get hit by projectile and explain that life decrease 4- introduce Fylgja, she comes out from her head, show how to move her and tell to use her to protect lyssa's from projectile 5- explain that projectiles are reflected and that lyssa can use that to kill foes

 Do a tuto cheat sheet accessible from pause menu and main menu.